 Colour surrounds us and influences us everyday, everywhere.
 It is a powerful driver of emotion and how we experience our homes, and has been a sought after commodity for centuries.
-In this new blog series we explore some of the fascinating histories, cultural connotations and harmonies of colour.
+In this blog we explore some of the fascinating histories, cultural connotations of magenta, fuchsia and sepia.

 Magenta and Fuchsia